 - Hawaii isn’t necessary a pet-friendly destination.

-Just as a note: I am primarily using the word dog throughout the post, but you can apply for this information to cats as well.
+Just as a note: I am primarily using the word dog throughout the post, but you can apply this information to cats as well.
+This post was last updated in March 2021.

-How hard is to to take pets to Hawaii?
+How hard is it to take pets to Hawaii?

 Some animals are not allowed in Hawaii, period.
 These animals include: